aleksraiden/contractmarketcap-api/README.md

 #### /v1/data/fx

-*Fetch Fx quotes, used for internal calculations.*
+*Fetch FX quotes, used for internal calculations.*

 Supports fiat currency, such as EUR, RUB, CNY and crypto, e.g. BTC, ETH.